Kent 'adoption party' hailed as a success

 The day gave people a chance to meet children they might otherwise just see in a photograph or video.

-Ms Whittle, KCC's cabinet member for children's services, said: "When the adoptive parents met them face-to-face, they made a connection and now the children have hopefully found the loving families they need."'Opened my mind'
+Ms Whittle, KCC's cabinet member for children's services, said: "When the adoptive parents met them face-to-face, they made a connection and now the children have hopefully found the loving families they need."

 The day was run in partnership with charities Coram and the British Association of Adoption and Fostering (BAAF).